Back in 2009, six biker buddies from Toulouse in South West France decided to hit the road and ride to one of their

 Friday 14th June: If you head into the woods you’ll find that, back for the second year is the ‘Deus Swank Rally X Wheels and Waves’ (Enduro race), at Saint-Pée-sur-Nivelle.
 The Hit the Deck skate contest continues at 4 pm, with prior free sessions from 10 am.

 Saturday 15th June: Getting sideways and dirt; if that’s your thing, you’ll probably want to head down the coast and across the border, to the Hippodrome de San-Sebastian.
 That’s where the new “El Rollo Flat Track Race” takes place.
 This event is new to Wheels & Waves and will be an official round of the European Flat Track Championship, held in association with the DTRA.

 Sunday 16th June: The last day of the event sees the finale of the surf contests, a line up of bands at the Brunch Concert in the village, with ride-out through the mountain villages Pays Basque before slowing the pace, with the ‘Chill-out Village’.
 After which the show finally winds up for another year at 6 pm.

-Aside from the exhibitions, contests and races; throughout the five days of the festival, there will be plenty of music performance and screenings of various films, inspired by custom and motorcycle culture; notably Oil in the Blood.
+Aside from the exhibitions, contests and races; throughout the five days of the festival, there will be plenty of music performances and screenings of various films, inspired by custom and motorcycle culture; notably Oil in the Blood.

 So, once again it looks as though the festival is going to be spectacular.
 If you’re not there this year like us – it’s definitely one to put in the calendar for next year.